-The second possible result\textrm{\ }is that, as expected, NR-detection collapse\ occurs.
-In this case, from an ontological standpoint, there seem to be\textrm{\ }two alternatives: (a) adopting a pilot wave interpretation a la de Broglie-Bohm, we can assume that $\nu_{2}$ is forced into a well-defined polarization state when $\nu_{1}$ is split in the polarizer into a \textquotedblleft full\textquotedblright\ wave, and an \textquotedblleft empty\textquotedblright\ wave \textrm{[26]}; (b) ascribing an objective meaning (or substance, so to speak)\textrm{\ }to the probability amplitude, we have to treat O\textrm{\ }and NR detections on the same footing; that is, each time an O\textrm{\ }detection (or more generally, a photon absorption)\textrm{\ }does not occur in one branch of the experiment, the probability amplitudes associated to the other branches are automatically adjusted:\ instead of photon absorption, we have the absorption (actually, the redistribution) of a probability amplitude, which corresponds to an NR detection, even though we only have an absorber instead of a detector.
+The second possible result\ is that, as expected, NR-detection collapse\ occurs.
+In this case, from an ontological standpoint (namely, assuming that the collapse involves a change in the physical properties of the system),\textrm{ }there seem to be\ two alternatives \textrm{[21]}: (a) adopting a pilot wave interpretation a la de Broglie-Bohm, we can assume that $\nu_{2}$\textrm{ }is forced into a well-defined polarization state when $\nu_{1}$\textrm{ }is split in the polarizer into a \textquotedblleft full\textquotedblright\ wave and an \textquotedblleft empty\textquotedblright \ wave \textrm{[}$\mathrm{22}$\textrm{]}; (b) ascribing an objective meaning (or substance, so to speak)\ to the probability amplitude \textrm{[} $\mathrm{23}$\textrm{]}, we have to treat O\ and NR detections on the same footing; that is, each time an O\ detection (or more generally, a photon absorption)\ fails to occur in one branch of the experiment, the probability amplitudes associated to the other branches are altered (as a consequence of the changes experienced by the physical system), and automatically adjusted:\ instead of photon absorption, we have the absorption (actually, the redistribution) of a probability amplitude, which corresponds to an NR detection.

 The above remarks raise the question about the possibility of quantum mechanics being superseded.
 The most immediate thought that comes to mind is of a new theory that keeps many essential features of the \textquotedblleft old\textquotedblright\ one.
-However, Bohr's model of the atom, in which accelerated charges do not necessarily\textrm{ }radiate, is a good example of the fact that it is not always wise to become too attached to the prevailing views, even though these views will eventually play an important role in a more elaborate formulation of the new theory \textrm{[27]}.
-NR detections strongly suggest that no amplification is involved in the collapse of the state vector; therefore, we may conjecture that at a more fundamental level than that ruled by quantum mechanics some as yet unknown processes take place which are responsible for the so called \textquotedblleft actualization of potentialities\textquotedblright.
+However, Bohr's model of the atom, in which accelerated charges do not necessarily radiate, is a good example of the fact that it is not always wise to become too attached to the prevailing views, even though these views will eventually play an important role in a more elaborate formulation of the new theory \textrm{[}$\mathrm{24}$\textrm{]}.
+NR detections (if capable of inducing a collapse of the wavefunction, as expected)\textrm{ }strongly suggest that no amplification is involved in the reduction of the state vector; in this case, adopting an ontological point of view\textrm{ [12],}\ we may conjecture that at a\textrm{ }more fundamental level than that ruled by quantum mechanics some as yet unknown processes take place which are responsible for the so called \textquotedblleft actualization of potentialities\textquotedblright.

 \textbf{V. Conclusion}